beelleau/gasmask/README.md

 # gasmask

-gasmask is a shell script written for Bash 4.0+ that can help you configure network settings.
+Gasmask is a shell script written for Bash 4.0+ that can help you configure network settings.

-gasmask is a Bash-written copy of [Whatmask](http://www.laffeycomputer.com/whatmask.html).
+`gasmask` is a Bash-written copy of Whatmask.
 You can find more information about the `whatmask` utility at this website: http://www.laffeycomputer.com/whatmask.html

 ## Installation
 To install `gasmask`, simply clone this repository and symlink, copy, or move the script into a directory that is in your `$PATH`.